2025 Bold Text Guide to MAP Pricing Graphic

 There are thousands of companies that create and sell software to enable e-commerce sales.
 Most of that software is dedicated to the retail side.
 Products that assist with inventory, online store creation, and price management make today’s online sellers very streamlined.
 Price management software, in particular, allows the automated updating of prices.
 Retailers use these tools to make sure their prices are competitive with other retailers.
 Unfortunately, the widespread use of these repricing algorithms leads to a fast — and automated — race to the bottom.

-MONITORING: The ever-growing population of individually owned online stores, coupled with tens of millions of Amazon, eBay, Walmart and other marketplace sellers, makes price monitoring a very difficult task.
-It simply cannot be done manually.
+PRICE MONITORING: The ever-growing population of individually owned online stores, coupled with tens of millions of Amazon, eBay, Walmart, and other marketplace sellers, makes price monitoring a Herculean task that cannot be done manually.
 MAPP Trap has powerful price monitoring software that watches brands’ products across the internet.
-The software not only looks for codes (UPC, GTIN, SKU, etc.) but it emulates the way consumers search for products and has rigid filters to avoid false positives.
+The software not only looks for codes (UPC, GTIN, SKU, etc.) but also emulates the way consumers search for products and has rigid filters to avoid false positives.

 Challenges of Online Marketplaces